kism/python-boilerplate/README.md

 - Template the repo with cookiecutter
 - Comments marked with KISM-BOILERPLATE where there is placeholder code that you will remove/replace.
-- New repo has a README.md file with instructions for running the web app
+- New repo has a README.md file with instructions for running the app
 - This repo has a test workflow to ensure that it works and tests pass after generating.

 ## Get started